mackacavs/bank-tech-test/README.md

 - Run specrunner.html in your favourite browser
 - View the results of the test

-**Please note I've added both a console.log and return in the print method so that you see your final statement and it fufills all the tests**
+**Please note I've added both a console.log and return in the print method so that you see your final statement in the browser and it successfully passes the test requirements**